doctorfields/Vibes/README.md

 ## Installation

->  - In your Chrome Web Browser, access to the extensions page by writingin the adress bar:
+>  - In your Chrome Web Browser, access to the extensions page by writing in the adress bar:
 ```
 chrome://extensions
 ```